miegli/yalento-fullstack/README.md

 console.log(isInvalide("Pet", pet));

 ```
-- This will console.log an error with detailed infos wy the data is not matching against the definitions in ./swagger.yaml (runtime check)
+- This will console.log an error with detailed infos why data is not matching against the definitions in ./swagger.yaml (runtime check)
 - The above code cannot be built using the typescript compiler because the interface is wrong (compile time check)

 **Compatible with Yalento (Browser and node.js)**